Achievable logoAchievable logo

 Navigating Cash Value and Risk

-To understand the nature of whole life insurance (and the difference between whole life and term insurance), it is important to understand the concept of amount at risk.
-The amount at risk is the monetary value of the risk that the insured represents; it is the amount of money an insurer would have to pay to settle a claim.
+To understand how whole life insurance works (and how it differs from term insurance), you first need to understand the amount at risk.
+The amount at risk is the dollar value of the risk the insured represents to the insurer.
+In other words, it’s the amount the insurer would have to pay to settle a claim.

-A term policy does not accumulate a cash value.
-With a $100,000 term policy, the insurer’s amount at risk is $100,000, which means that if the insured dies while the policy is in force, the insurer would have to pay $100,000.
-Each year, the insured grows older and draws closer to death.
-Thus, the mortality charge increases and will be reflected in the cost of the premium.
+A term policy does not accumulate cash value.
+With a $100,000 term policy, the insurer’s amount at risk is $100,000.
+If the insured dies while the policy is in force, the insurer would have to pay $100,000.
+Each year, the insured grows older and draws closer to death, so the mortality charge increases and is reflected in the premium.

 With permanent insurance, the net amount at risk decreases each year.
-The amount at risk with any whole life policy is the difference between the face amount of the policy and the cash value at any point in time.
-The cash value represents a reserve fund or excess premiums paid in the policy’s early years that are used to offset the need for greater premiums in later years.
+In a whole life policy, the amount at risk at any point in time is the difference between the policy’s face amount and its cash value.
+The cash value is a reserve fund created by excess premiums paid in the early years.
+Those excess premiums are used to offset the need for higher premiums in later years.

-As the cash value increases, the insurer’s amount at risk decreases.
-As the amount at risk decreases, the cost to the policy owner decreases.
-Conversely, the risk of death (and the mortality charge) increases with age.
-The net result is that the two counterbalance each other, resulting in a level premium.
-Insurers charge more than is required to cover the policy owner’s mortality risk in the early years of the policy, and subsequently, charge less than the mortality risk would require in the insured’s later years.
+As cash value increases, the insurer’s amount at risk decreases.
+As the amount at risk decreases, a larger portion of the level premium can be allocated to the policy’s cash value.
+At the same time, the risk of death (and the mortality charge) increases with age.
+These two forces counterbalance each other, which is why whole life premiums can remain level.
+Insurers charge more than is needed to cover mortality risk in the early years, and later charge less than the mortality risk would otherwise require.

-Cash value builds up in the early years of a policy to subsidize the cost of protection during the later years.
-There are no federal or state taxes imposed on the accumulation of cash value inside a life insurance policy.
+Cash value builds up in the early years of a policy to subsidize the cost of protection in later years.
+No federal or state taxes are imposed on the accumulation of cash value inside a life insurance policy.

 Sidenote